quicwg/base-drafts/draft-ietf-quic-transport.md

 * Endpoints can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.

-* If the server has another address where the 5-tuple based routers are not on- path, the preferred_address transport parameter can communicate that address and thus support changing client IP addresses without difficulty.
-For example, the initial address may route to a 5-tuple based load balancer, and the preferred address could indicate a separate server address with routing robust to client address changes.
-However, if the client does not use the preferred address, other measures are necessary.
+* A server can request that a connection be migrated to an address that is unique using the preferred_address transport parameter.
+For example, the initial address may route to a 5-tuple based load balancer, and the preferred address could indicate a separate server address that does not require the use of the client address for routing.
+Note that clients could choose not to use the preferred address.

 If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any